 Commission and Spread Fees

 Interactive Brokers has a reputation for low commissions and costs, which we validated in our research.
 There are two primary applications available: IBKR Pro and IBKR Lite.
 Because IBKR Lite is aimed at more individual, recreational investors, it provides unlimited commission-free trading for US stocks, ETFs, and mutual funds.
-Meanwhile, because it is aimed at professional and institutional investors, IBKR Pro charges commissions, with both fixed and tiered pricing choices available.
-For stock trades, the fixed pricing scheme requires you to pay $0.005 per share, with a minimum price of $1 and a maximum fee of 1% of the total trade value.
+Meanwhile, as it is also aimed at professional and institutional investors, IBKR Pro charges commissions, with both fixed and tiered pricing choices available.
+For stock trades, the fixed pricing scheme requires you to pay just $0.005 per share, with a minimum price of $1 and a maximum fee of 1% of the total trade value.
 Those who make a high amount of trades each month can choose for the firm’s tiered pricing approach, in which the charge drops as your overall trading volume increases.
 For other assets such as options, bonds, FX, and mutual funds, Interactive Brokers employs both fixed and tiered commission regimes.
+Overall, I found them to have very competitive fees which are even more reasonable when you consider the wealth of exceptional trading platforms, tools and other resources that they provide access to.

 |Fee||IBKR Pro||IBKR Lite|